THE-SIMPLE-MARK/bambu-node/README.md

 # bambu-node

+> [!WARNING]
+> This project is still under heavy development and is not ready for use.

-A node.js library for connecting to and recieving data from Bambu Lab printers through their MQTT servers.
+A node.js library for connecting to and receiving data from Bambu Lab printers through their MQTT servers.